Anomalous bunching of nearly indistinguishable bosons: Physical implications of mathematical conjectures on matrix permanents

+In Ref.~\cite{bosonbunching}, the authors exploited a counterexample to Conjecture M\ref{conj:bapatSunder 1} found by Drury \cite{drury2016} to find several instances of interferometers and polarization states that contradict Conjecture P\ref{conj:generalizedBunching}.
+The simplest known instance involves $n=7$ photons with a well-chosen polarization state sent into a linear interferometer with $m=7$ modes and bunching into $|\mathcal{K}|=2$ output modes.
+Even though all instances found in Ref.~\cite{bosonbunching} are such that $|\mathcal{K}|< n$, the multimode bunching conjecture is false for $|\mathcal{K}|\geq n$ too.
+Indeed, as shown in Appendix \ref{sec:appendix_counterexamples}, any counterexample to Conjecture P\ref{conj:generalizedBunching} with $|\mathcal{K}|< n$ can be converted to a physical situation where multimode bunching probabilities on subsets of size $|\mathcal{K}|\geq n$ can also be enhanced by a suitable state of partially distinguishable photons.

-The focus of our work is in another question which was left open in Ref.~\cite{bosonbunching} about whether the state of indistinguishable bosons is a local maximum for any multimode bunching probability.
+The focus of the present work lies in another central question that was left open in Ref.~\cite{bosonbunching}, namely whether the state of indistinguishable bosons remains at least a local (albeit not global) maximum for the multimode bunching probability.